Infrastructure for collective intelligence

 Participants with persistent identity across events.
 Practitioners with embodied knowledge, relationships, and vantage points that deepen over time.

-Language
+L/ Language

 How we name things shapes what we can coordinate around.
 The knowledge graph schema is a shared vocabulary that gives the commons a grammar.

-Artifacts
+A/ Artifacts

 The durable traces of human coordination.
 Each artifact carries origin context, lineage, and stewards.
 Permanent URLs make them citable and evolvable.

-Methodology
+M/ Methodology

-Training
+T/ Training

-For event organizers
+For organizers & cooperatives

 • AI extraction pipeline for sessions